Skip to main content

 Instructor: Flannery Burke

 Over the past century, the United States has been riven by debates in which intellectuals and their ideas have played starring roles.
-This seminar will explore such debates in the United States, from the late nineteenth century to the present.
+This seminar will explore such debates in the United States, from the late 19th century to the present.
 Topics will include: debates about the relationship between the self, the community, and the state; about the future of the nation in a globalizing world; about the intersections between religious and secular authority; about the politics of difference and the discourse of rights; and about the very definition of intellectual work itself.
 This course will focus in particular on new scholarship.

 Instructor: Kate Moran